Atoiks-Games/Framework2D/README.md

 Can be fetched using https://jitpack.io.

+You have to include the core project as `implementation` since all backends depend on it.

-Then you would pick one of the following (as this is a multi-module project) depending on the backend you want:
+Then you would pick one of the following as `runtimeOnly` depending on the backend you want:

 *   java2d: This one uses Java AWT, no native dependencies required
 *   lwjgl3: This one uses LWJGL3 components.
 If you pick this one, remember to declare the runtime dependencies of version 3.2.2 on `lwjgl`, `lwjgl-glfw`, `lwjgl-opengl` and `lwjgl-stb`.
 Also might need to add the `-XstartOnFirstThread` flag when running the application!

-Gradle will resolve the dependence on the core module, no need to explicitly declare it.
+You would acquire the selected backend using `java.util.ServiceLoader.load(IRuntime.class)`.

-An example of a single-moduled project referencing the lwjgl module 1.0 release:
+An example of a single-moduled project referencing the lwjgl module 1.1.0 release:

 ```groovy
 // build.gradle